Liam-Weitzel/Impasse/README.md

 experiment in rendering real-time 3D into a terminal over SSH.
 That experiment supplies the rendering stack.
 The game is new work.
 MIT licensed, see [LICENSE](./LICENSE).

+Written in a weekend, largely with Claude Code (Opus 5) as an experiment.

 ## Running it

 You need a GitHub OAuth app with device flow enabled.
 Its client id is not a secret, but